Introduction

 Conclusion

-Design and other principles are necessary tools for generating aesthetically attractive and successful designs in the physical world.
+The fundamentals of design and other principles are necessary tools for generating aesthetically attractive and successful designs in the physical world.

 Some of the major elements that may be employed to improve user experience and achieve balance, like leading the viewer’s attention, providing visual appeal, and creating a sense of harmony and togetherness in a design, include movement, pattern, repetition, and unity.